fluxitek/builder-site/pages/docs/index.md

 title: Introduction
 ---

-Builder is a framework for building measurement applications
+Builder is a framework for building measurement applications.

+Define measurement parameter fields + curves and result values to show.
+Create reports the way you want them, integrate to Excel and CSV.

 Getting data in
 ---------------